baptistemanson/rust-pathfinder/README.md

 - println! is more costly on windows
 - the performance I can reach with Rust I cannot with JS, by a factor x10-100.

+## Helpers subproject

+- [ ] create Bindable trait, BindGroup for binding position, and refactor the whole thing.
+      --> will have to raise exception if the binding group doesnt follow the pipeline layout somehow later. or consume pipeline when building?
+- [ ] do a pipeline for rendering sprites to test API
+- [ ] autogenerate vertex layout from struct via a macro

 ## Graphics

 - [x] allow render dimension to be different from tile atlas